BlueBrain/psp-validation/doc/source/tutorial.rst

---dump-traces      dump voltage / current trace for each trial to ``X.traces.h5`` --dump-amplitudes  dump PSP amplitude values to ``X.amplitudes.txt`` --jobs JOBS      use `multiprocessing <https://docs.python.org/2/library/multiprocessing.html>`_ to launch multiple simulation trials in parallel
+--dump-traces      dump voltage / current trace for each trial to ``X.traces.h5`` --dump-amplitudes  dump PSP amplitude values to ``X.amplitudes.txt`` --jobs JOBS        use `joblib <https://joblib.readthedocs.io/en/stable/>`__ to launch multiple simulation trials in parallel

 | ``X.traces.h5`` is an HDF5 file with the layout described :ref:`here <trace-dump>`.
 | ``X.amplitudes.txt`` is a one-column text file with PSP amplitude value for each pair (``nan`` if amplitude could not be extracted).